ZeusCoderBE/Recommender-System/README.md

 ### Performance Evaluation
 - Utilize Root Mean Squared Error (RMSE) to assess the accuracy of the model on the test set.

-### Development Orientation
-- I will use a hybrid method between collaborative filtering and content filtering.
-The idea is that after building two algorithms, collaborative filtering and content filtering, use these two models to predict ratings for the test set.
-Then I will add the average rating of the two predicted results and then suggest it to the user

-### Conclusion
-- This project provides a foundation for building a recommendation system using the Content-Based and Collaborative Filtering approach .
-The model has been trained and evaluated on real-world data to ensure good performance on recommendation tasks.